missjody/ReactPortfolio/README.md

 ## todos

 * Header component -- does it have to be a navbar? or something else
-* Does it have to be set up with a small database of my projects to loop through, or can that simply be a json object?

 * Obviously, set up each page and component
 * Set up new favicon
 * Set up a little database with my project links info
 * Set up manifest?
 So that it still works while offline?
+INclude favicon and index.html
 * Double check all projects displayed so that they're in tip top shape, add gifs to them
 * Set up color scheme/styling
 * Make pages look prettier and less basic bitch